video-reality-test/video-reality-test/README.md

    ```

 ## 5. Citation
-Please cite the VRT paper when using this benchmark:
+Please cite the video reality test paper when using this benchmark:

 ```
 @misc{wang2025videorealitytest,